janekdb/scalacraft-domain/README.md

 ### Design Objectives

-- No dependencies outside of the platform libraries
 - Functional
-  - Complete immutability
 - No exceptions thrown from public api
   - Except when rejecting null constructor args for unconstrained types

+### Implementation Objectives

+- No dependencies outside of the platform libraries
+- Complete immutability
 - No if statements

 ### Class Overview